Contents:

 associated with each of the searches.

-Both the Quick Search and the Category Search are case insensitive and
+Both the Quick Search and the Text Search are case insensitive and

 support wildcard searches.
 The wildcard character (*) can